-This procedures manual does not cover every aspect of each of the rules for Special Education; however, it does cover many of the topics about which questions are frequently asked.
+This procedures manual does not cover every aspect of each of the rules for Special Education; however, it does cover many of the topics about which questions are frequently asked and discussed in the school/center setting.

-Users who have questions about a topic not contained in this document are encouraged to contact the Georgia Department of Juvenile Justice School District, Office of Special Education.
-The phone number is 404-508-6663.
-The director for the Office of Special Education may also be contacted via email at winifred.pierce@djj.state.ga.us.
+The office of Special Education is available to provide leadership and assistance to users who have additional questions about a topic not contained in this document to contact the Georgia Department of Juvenile Justice School District, Office of Special Education at 404-508-6663.
+The director for the Office of Special Education is Mrs. Winifred Pierce and she may also be contacted via email at winifred.pierce@dij.state.ga.us.

 The Georgia Department of Juvenile Justice School District acknowledges and thanks all who assisted with the development of this manual.
-Their input, feedback and service were invaluable.